ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 ### Getting Verified

 Before you can start sending messages, you need to get verified.
+If you are reading this before the first day of classes, please wait patiently for our onboarding process to begin (typically the day before classes officially begin).
-You should have already received an email from Sage, the bot that manages our Discord server.
+Otherwise, you should have already received an email from Sage, the bot that manages our Discord server.
 If you have not, you can request one [here][1].
-In that email you will find a link to our gateway server and a unique hash.
-Join the gateway server and send your hash to Sage in a Direct Message.
-Sage will reply by sending you an invite link to the UD CIS Discord server.
-Once you join the server, you have been verified!
+In that email you will find a link to our server and a unique hash code.
+Click the link to join the server and follow the instructions given in the <span style="color:#7289DA">#getting-verified</span> channel.
+Once you have followed those instructions, you have officially veen verified!

-### Enrolling in this class
+### Enrolling in a course

-When you verify, Sage may let you know that you've been automatically enrolled in this class.
-If you have been automatically enrolled, great, you can skip the rest of this section.
-If Sage didn't tell you that you were enrolled in this course, simply head over to <span style="color:#7289DA">#role_select</span> and find your course(s) in the dropdown menu.
-Sage will enroll you into any course you select and you'll be given access to their course channels.
+When you verify, Sage may let you know that you've been automatically enrolled in a course.
+If you have been automatically enrolled, great!
+You can skip the rest of this section.
+If Sage didn't tell you that you were enrolled in a course, simply head over to <span style="color:#7289DA">#role_select</span> and find your course(s) in the dropdown menu.
+Sage will enroll you into any course you select and you'll be given access to their course channels immediately.
 If you are taking more than one CISC class that is using Discord, don't worry, you can enroll in as many classes as you need.

 * * *